 - Comprehensive Trauma-Focused Psychological Assessments for youth with complex trauma and mental health histories

 - Individual TF-CBT Treatment for youth ages 3 to 18 and their parents or caregivers

 - TF-CBT Group Treatment for youth ages 5 to 14 and their parents or caregivers (For more information, please see the CTSP Group Description Flyer)

-How long it will take for your child and family to begin treatment with a TF-CBT therapist in our program varies, but typically ranges from 4 to 8 weeks.
+How long it will take for your child and family to begin treatment with a TF-CBT therapist in our program varies.
+When you speak with our program coordinator before your first appointment, she will be able to give you an estimated wait time (if any).
 For families who may benefit from our TF-CBT group treatment program, new group rounds begin approximately every three months.